 ELP Annual Foundation Conference

-In June, Emerging Leaders gather to discuss the progress of their personal development goals and community development projects.
+In June, Emerging Leaders gather to discuss the progress of their moral development goals, big dreams and social/business enterprises .
 Mentors provide feedback as well as offer encouragement and counseling.

 In between the foundation conference and mid-year summit, emerging leaders gather weekly for online trainings in good governance, transparency, accountability and entrepreneurship.